 Equipment Used

 The backbone of our field monitoring equipment was the KMS Technologies (Houston, TX) MT recording station consisting of the KSM-820 acquisition system.
-Upon advice of our Berkeley collaborators, these units were recommended based on their higher sensitivity and broader dynamic range than other commercial units, and they allowed more direct user control of sampling frequency and recording intervals.
-The latter feature allowed us to collect continuous sequences of data for longer periods of time and higher sampling rates than are typically used in conventional MT surveys.
-We used Ag/AgCl electrodes to measure electric field components, rather than copper or lead electrodes, due to greater stability and lower noise characteristics of the former; further, the electrolyte used in the silver electrodes consisted of sodium chloride and thus substantially reduced environmental concerns regarding installation of this equipment in Hawaii Volcanoes National Park.
-We also incorporated a “bucker-box”, fabricated by Berkeley Geophysics (Berkeley, CA), to the E-field electrode circuit in order to reduce the high DC electric field background arising from the greater spread (200 m) of our electrodes, and allowing us to increase the gain/sensitivity of the E-field data collection.
+These units were recommended by our Berkeley collaborators t based on their higher sensitivity and broader dynamic range than other commercial units.
+They also allowed more direct user control of sampling frequency and recording intervals.
+The latter feature allowed us to collect continuous sequences of data for longer periods of time and at higher sampling rates than are typically used in conventional MT surveys.
+We used Ag/AgCl electrodes to measure electric field components, rather than copper or lead electrodes, due to their greater stability and lower noise characteristics Additionally, the electrolyte used in the silver electrodes consisted of sodium chloride which substantially reduced environmental concerns regarding installation of this equipment in Hawaii Volcanoes National Park.
+We also incorporated a “bucker-box”, fabricated by Berkeley Geophysics (Berkeley, CA), into the E-field electrode circuit in order to reduce the high DC electric field background arising from the greater spread (200 m) of our electrodes, allowing us to increase the gain/sensitivity of the E-field data collection.

 Site Selection

-The selection of sites in which we are conducting research was, to an extent, driven by the FOA and the requirement that we use already available data sets.
-Our Berkeley colleagues had collected an extensive suite of data from nearly fifty MT stations distributed over the summit and flanks of Kilauea Volcano in 2002 to 2003.
-Our intent was to use those data sets as foundation of the study while supplementing those data with additional MT surveys using more modern equipment that would provide greater sensitivity, broader dynamic range, and longer data acquisition times.
+The selection of sites in which we are conducting research was, to an extent, driven by the FOA and the requirement that we use data sets that were already available.
+Our Berkeley colleagues had collected an extensive suite of data from nearly fifty MT stations distributed over the summit and flanks of Kilauea Volcano between 2002 and 2003.
+Our intent was to use those data sets as a foundation for the study while supplementing those data with additional MT surveys using more modern equipment that would provide greater sensitivity, broader dynamic range, and longer data acquisition times.

-However, the Kilauea summit is, in at least one sense, also an ideal location to conduct research into the SP phenomenon: this region has been extensively studied; its structure is well known; it is intensively monitored by a diverse array of geophysical instruments; it is underlain by extremely high temperatures with an active magmatic conduit that extends from the summit to the middle east rift zone; and there is a diverse assortment of hydrothermal systems within a well constrained area.
+The Kilauea summit is, in at least one sense, also an ideal location to conduct research into the SP phenomenon.
+This region has been extensively studied; its structure is well known; it is intensively monitored by a diverse array of geophysical instruments; it is underlain by extremely high temperatures with an active magmatic conduit that extends from the summit to the middle east rift zone and there is a diverse assortment of hydrothermal systems within a well constrained area.
 A number of the early studies of conventional SP were performed at the Kilauea summit where very strong SP anomalies were associated with hydrothermal systems resulting from recent intrusions [Zablocki,1976; Anderson, 1985].
-We believe that, if we are to test the concept of detecting and characterizing, within an MT data set, spectral SP signals associated with geothermal activity, then our best opportunity for encountering such signals would be at the Kilauea summit.
+If we are to test the concept of detecting and characterizing spectral SP signals associated with geothermal activity within an MT data set, then our best opportunity for encountering such signals should be at the Kilauea summit.

 We have also expanded the Kilauea data set into Lower Puna, where a known geothermal resource has been demonstrated to extend along much of the Kilauea East Rift Zone.
-This effort was intended to determine whether we would be able to also see Spectral SP signals associated with groundwater/hydrothermal fluid flows around that recognized geothermal field.
+This effort was intended to determine whether we would be able to also see spectral SP signals associated with groundwater/hydrothermal fluid flows around that recognized geothermal field as well.

 METHODS

-The methodology section contains a description of all the procedures and technical details used in accomplishing Phase I goals.
+Here we present a description of all the procedures and technical details used in accomplishing Phase I goals.
 This includes specifics of survey design at each location, Kilauea and Puna, and details of the frequency and time domain analysis applied to the data set.

 1.1 Survey Design